Hardwick House (Quincy, Massachusetts)

-The Hardwick House is a historic house at 59–61 Spear Street in Quincy, Massachusetts.
+The Hardwick House was a historic house at 59–61 Spear Street in Quincy, Massachusetts.
 The 2 1/2-story wood-frame house was built in 1850s, and is one of the city's largest Greek Revival houses.
 Its massing, with side-gable roof, is more typical of the Federal period, but it has corner pilasters, a full entablature, and pedimented gables.
 The main entry has full-length side lights and is topped by an entablature.
 The house was built by Franklin Hardwick, owner of a local granite business.

-The house was listed on the National Register of Historic Places in 1989.
+The house was listed on the National Register of Historic Places in 1989.It was torn down by developers for profit despite its history.
+The city has claimed there was nothing that could be done as it was outside of the historical district.